Skip to content

 When a user initiates a search query, the system conducts a multi-stage process, searching through the database and fetching documents deemed most relevant based on the calculated embeddings.
 This process also includes re-ranking of documents to improve the accuracy and relevance of the retrieved information.

-1.3 LLM extension (optional)
+1.3 LLM processing (optional)

 2. Data processing